Alivexem/CreatorPass/README.md

 ### CONCLUSION

 CreatorPass was built during Reown bounty timeline, being an idea i've had for a long time - it isn’t just a bounty submission.
 I needed a spark and hope for support, it’s a blueprint for the future of content monetization around the world.
+With Web3 community support, this project will be scaled into a full-fledged startup, leveraging Solana and Reown AppKit for a range of Web3 features.

 The goal is to onboard a new wave of users (both web2 and non-solana crypto native users) to Solana and web3 through a seamless, user-friendly platform.

 ---